Pink Floyd: The Ultimate Guide to History, Albums, and Hidden Meanings – SlaveToMusic

 How the band works

-• Gilmour: melodic guitar phrasing, vocal warmth, emotional climax.
+• Gilmour: melodic guitar phrasing, vocal warmth, and the ability to turn emotion into pure sound.

-• Wright: harmony, atmosphere, and the band’s cinematic space.
+• Wright: harmony, atmosphere, ambiguity, and the dreamlike dimension that keeps the music open.

 Essential Discography